dustinmw/Getting_and_Cleaning_Peer_Graded/README.md

  # The data for this experiment can be located here:            https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+ After downloading this zip, your working directory should be set to file "getdata_projectfiles_UCI HAR Dataset"

  # More description about the experiment can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones